-Summary: in this tutorial, you’ll learn about the C logical operators, including the logical AND, logical OR, and logical NOT operators.
+Summary: in this tutorial, you’ll learn about the C logical operators, including the logical AND, OR, and NOT operators.

 C supports three logical operators including the logical AND operator, logical OR operator, and logical NOT operator as shown in the following table: